The Bible says in Phil.

 none of us deserved to be saved.
 Jesus died for us all.
 If we are saved, we all

 got saved the same way: by grace through faith in Christ.
-We are all “saints.”
+We are all saints.
 The equality of believers

 should be emphasized first of all.
-Of course, there are differences among
+Of course, there

-believers because there are differences of gifts and callings.
-Two of the gifts
+are differences among believers because there are differences of gifts and

-and callings are mentioned in this Bible verse: “the
+callings.
+Two of the gifts and callings are mentioned in this Bible verse: the bishops and deacons.

 A bishop is